deathcod/all-in-one-circle-conky/README.md

 ```

 after having done you can now enjoy this widget.
-take all the file create a .zip file.
 open conky-manager through terminal
 ``` $conky-manager ```
 open zip file through conky-manager.